Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Agricultural economics

   The task views for [Econometrics](https://cran.rstudio.com/web/views/Econometrics.html), [Empirical Finance](https://cran.r-project.org/web/views/Finance.html), and [TimeSeries](https://cran.r-project.org/web/views/TimeSeries.html) provide information on packages and tools relevant to agriculture economics.

+### Agrometerology

+  [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.
+The [agromet][] package includes a series of functions to calculate climatic and hydrological indices and statistics from tidy data.
+United States weather data from NOAA can be accessed with [rnoaa][].
+Historic U.S. climate data from the [PRISM Climate Group](https://www.prism.oregonstate.edu/) can be accessed with [prism][].

 ### Agronomic trials